The Miracle Maker (1999 film): Production

+Production of the film began in 1996 by the Welsh television broadcaster S4C.
+A decision was made to include along with 3D clay models some 2D hand-drawn sequences, mostly in flashback sequences.
+Research for the film took place in the Middle East and the United Kingdom and six sets were used simultaneously for over a year.

 Release

-A Welsh language version premiered on S4C on November 26, 1999, with an English version distributed theatrically by Icon Film Distribution in the UK in March 2000.
+A Welsh language version premiered on S4C on November 26, 1999, with an English version distributed theatrically by Icon Film Distribution in the UK on 31 March 2000.
 Opening in 100 cinemas, it grossed £153,408 in its opening weekend.
 The film was also released theatrically in France, Italy, Spain, Sweden and Poland as well as the US, following the premiere on ABC on April 23, 2000.
 Artisan Entertainment, and later Lionsgate, held the home video rights.

 Reception

 The Miracle Maker received positive critical response, Antonia Quirke of The Independent calling it "a powerfully engaging film, one that correctly sees the gospels as spiritual autobiography, and Jesus's skill with parables as an art both fundamental and devastating."
+Peter Bradshaw of The Guardian criticised the film, calling it "plodding" and that it "patronises and talks down to its audience outrageously, like a schools television drama."
+The Observer's Philip French wrote the story "would baffle anyone coming to it for the first time".

-Steven D. Greydanus of the National Catholic Register praised it, saying "no other Jesus movie I’ve seen is so well-grounded in the historical, cultural, political, religious and even economic realities of Jesus’ day, or in the religious conflict between Jesus and the Jewish authorities.
-From Jewish-Roman tensions to diverse groups within Judaism — Pharisees, Sadducees and Zealots; priests and local religious leaders, working-class Jews, despised tax collectors and other 'sinners,' hated Samaritans, and even more marginal figures like 'Mad Mary' Magdalene — Murray Watts’ astonishingly deft screenplay efficiently sketches the lines between all these groups.
+Steven D. Greydanus of the National Catholic Register praised it, saying "no other Jesus movie I've seen is so well-grounded in the historical, cultural, political, religious and even economic realities of Jesus' day, or in the religious conflict between Jesus and the Jewish authorities.
+From Jewish-Roman tensions to diverse groups within Judaism — Pharisees, Sadducees and Zealots; priests and local religious leaders, working-class Jews, despised tax collectors and other 'sinners,' hated Samaritans, and even more marginal figures like 'Mad Mary' Magdalene — Murray Watts' astonishingly deft screenplay efficiently sketches the lines between all these groups.
 And then it demonstrates how easily Jesus crosses those lines, to the discomfort of all around him, his disciples included."

-Den of Geek listed it at #1 on a listicle of "25 Best Bible Movies About Jesus Christ to Watch For Easter," Rebecca Clough writing "For a children’s film, there’s an astonishing amount of intelligent insight into characters’ feelings and motivations.
+Den of Geek listed it at #1 on a listicle of "25 Best Bible Movies About Jesus Christ to Watch For Easter," Rebecca Clough writing "For a children's film, there's an astonishing amount of intelligent insight into characters' feelings and motivations.
 It's also beautifully made, moving, and funny."